Early Obstetric Ultrasound

 About Pregnancy Ultrasounds

-In the first trimester of pregnancy (weeks one to 12), obstetric ultrasounds are done to:
+In the first trimester of pregnancy (weeks one to 12), an early obstetric ultrasound is performed to:

 - confirm pregnancy